 Weimaraner requires appropriate training to learn how to be calm and control its

-Well after 7 years we find out that Bella is NOT a pure bred Doberman even though she definately looks like a Dobie.
+We also found out find that Bella is NOT a pure bred Doberman even though she definately looks like a Dobie.
 Her great grandparents wer a Purebred Dobie and a Dobie/Weimaramer mix. and from that generation the Weimaraner/dobie mix was used to breed with a pure Dobie.
 It really doesn’t matter to us, however, if we were looking specifically for a dog with papers she would not meet our needs.

 GENETIC STATS Wolfiness: 1.8 % HIGH Predicted adult weight: 64 lbs Genetic age: 65 human years